 Ceylon cinnamon is a lesser-known spice that has long been praised for its culinary qualities.
 In comparison to the more common cassia cultivar, it is relatively pricey.

-It has been shown in animal and laboratory tests to lower blood sugar spikes, enhance insulin sensitivity, and improve metabolic indicators linked to insulin resistance.
+It has been shown in animal and laboratory tests to reduce sugar spikes, enhance insulin sensitivity, and improve metabolic indicators linked to insulin resistance.
 Cassia has been studied in persons with and without type 2 diabetes in various research.
 Within a few months of using them, the majority of them had significant decreases in fasting blood sugar levels.

 Cinnamon boosts insulin release from pancreatic cells and enhances insulin receptor function; it is also thought to promote glucose absorption by cells.
 Cinnamon extract and bark have both been reported to lower fasting blood sugar levels in people with type 2 diabetes.